 VPY 4010 Veterinary Pathology I

-This course extends over two terms and encompasses general pathology in companion and farm animals.
+This course encompasses general pathology in companion and farm animals.
 Lectures are supplemented by practical classes and demonstrations in gross, microscopic and clinical pathology.
 The course is designed to give the student a thorough understanding of disease mechanisms.